weikanggong/BWAS/README.md

 # A Matlab software package for whole-brain voxel-level functional connectivity association study (Brain-wide association study)

-It has been tested in Matlab 2015b and high versions in the Linux CentOS 7.2 system.
+The software has been tested in Matlab 2015b and high versions in the Linux CentOS 7.2 system.

 A computer with 64GB memory is recommended.